KenthJohan/lidar_fod/doc/README.md

 ## Edge Detect.
 Near 90 deg angle of incidence i.e. no reflection
-Object has a geometry that wraps around it self thus it will have a edge where LIDAR reflaction incidence is near or equal 90 degress which make is physicly imposseable to reflect.
+Objects have geometry that wraps around it self thus it will have a edge where LIDAR reflaction incidence is near or equal 90 degress which makes it physicly impossible to reflect.

 ![edge1](edge1.png)
 ![edge2](edge2.png)